-Per Texas law, a person commits the crime of Public Intoxication by being under the influence of alcohol, illegal drugs, prescription drugs, over-the-counter medications, or other devices while in a public place.
+As outlined by Texas law, a person commits the crime of Public Intoxication by being under the influence of alcohol, illegal drugs, prescription drugs, over-the-counter medications, or other devices while in a public place.

-The defining standard of public intoxication is defined as when a person is intoxicated to the point where they represent a danger to the public or themselves.
-Although we don’t attempt to justify laws, the State of Texas feels this legal standard gives them a way of protecting you from yourself.
+The defining standard of public intoxication is when a person is intoxicated to the point where they represent a danger to the public or themselves.
+The State of Texas feels this legal standard gives them a way of protecting you from yourself.

 Some examples of this concept include the following;

-- a person publicly intoxicated is likely to be robbed,
+- a person that is intoxicated in public is likely to be robbed,

-- a person who is publicly intoxicated, and a motorist, are likely to commit DWI offenses,
+- a person who is publicly intoxicated that happens to be a motorist, are likely to commit a DWI offense,

 - a person who is a passenger of a motorist, who has become publicly intoxicated, is at risk,